JohnByrneRepo/universal-angular-5-youtube/README.md

-Beyond Universal Angular 2 code test, by John Byrne
+Beyond Universal Angular code test, by John Byrne

+A deployed version can be viewed on Github Pages here: https://git.io/vFr80

+The deployed version makes some adjustments to routing, due to gh server configuration.
+I'm also planning to deploy this to Heroku oonce they have resolved the issues with Angular cli 5 support.

 ![alt text](listing-tablet.png)